 Skip to the main content

-Kim Albrecht visualizes cultural, technological, and scientific forms of knowledge.
-His diagrams unfold and question the structures of representation and explore the aesthetics of technology and society.
-Kim is a principal researcher at metaLAB (at) Harvard, director of metaLAB (at) FU Berlin, and holds a Ph.
-D. from the University of Potsdam in media theory.
-As a design researcher, Kim Albrecht explores the boundaries of visual knowledge in the post-digital age.
-Working and living in Berlin, Kim exhibited, among others, at Harvard Art Museums, MIT List Visual Arts Center, Four Domes Pavilion Wrocław, Ars Electronica Center, Cooper Hewitt, Cube design museum, ZKM Center for Art and Media Karlsruhe, Kaestner Gesellschaft, The Wrong Biennial, Istanbul Contemporary Art Museum, and Kunsthaus Graz.
+Albrecht is known for his exploration of the aesthetic properties of data, and his work spans teaching, research, and application.
+Kim holds a Ph.
+D. from the University of Potsdam in media theory and exhibited, among others, at Harvard Art Museums, Four Domes Pavilion Wrocław, Ars Electronica Center, Cooper Hewitt, Cube design museum, ZKM Center for Art and Media Karlsruhe, Kaestner Gesellschaft, The Wrong Biennial, Istanbul Contemporary Art Museum, and Kunsthaus Graz.

 Projects & Tools